List of Jimmy Neutron characters: Poultra

+Professor Finbar Calamitous

 Professor Finbarr Calamitous (voiced by Tim Curry) is a mad scientist and Ms. Fowl's former student.
-He is Jimmy's nemesis and, due to his popularity with fans, eventually becomes the show's main antagonist.
+He is Jimmy's nemesis and one of the main antagonists of the franchise.
 Professor Finbarr Calamitous was once a brilliant boy who could never finish anything, not even a sentence.
 The only thing he could finish was a robotic suit, although he did not consider it finished since he did not put a bathroom into it.
 He later overcomes this to some extent, and Finbarr Calamitous is heard completing sentences as seen in "Operation: Rescue Jet Fusion", "The Great Egg Heist", and "The Jimmy Timmy Power Hour 2: When Nerds Collide".
 However, he still has a habit of not finishing his plans, or more specifically, he is able to carry out his plans but does not plan on what he is going to do after that.

-He has also been the main antagonist in the video games Nicktoons Unite!
+Professor Calamitous also appears in the video games Nicktoons Unite!
 (2005) and Nicktoons: Attack of the Toybots (2007) where he faced Jimmy Neutron, Timmy Turner, Danny Phantom, SpongeBob SquarePants, and other Nicktoon characters.

 In two separate episodes, Calamitous used disguises that initially fooled Jimmy and the other children.
 In the second season, Calamitous disguised himself as Princess Guan Qi "Peggy" Tsu (voiced by Ming-Na Wen).
 In the third season, Calamitous disguised himself as Quentin Smithee (voiced by Jim Meskimen), a demanding film director who cast Jimmy and the other children in a film.
 During production, Calamitous made several failed attempts to kill the children.

+In "The League of Villains", Professor Finbar Calamitous is among the villains gathered by King Goobot V to assist in his revenge on Jimmy Neutron.

+Beautiful Gorgeous

-Beautiful Gorgeous (voiced by Wendie Malick) is an evil villain who is the daughter of Jimmy's enemy, Professor Calamitous.
-Her childhood dream was to become the person who "puts those little plastic things on the ends of shoelaces".
-She appears in "Operation: Rescue Jet Fusion", "My Big Fat Spy Wedding", and "The League of Villains".
+Beautiful Gorgeous (voiced by Wendie Malick) is an evil villain who is the daughter of Professor Calamitous.
+Her childhood dream was to become the person who "puts those little plastic things on the ends of shoelaces", but was forced to be evil by her father, so they have a strained relationship with each other.

+She first appears in "Operation: Rescue Jet Fusion" where she assists her father in one of his plots.
+By the end of the episode, Beautiful Gorgeous and Professor Calamitous were arrested by the law and order monks of Shangri-Llama.

+In "My Big Fat Spy Wedding", Beautiful Gorgeous was releases from prison and brainwashes Jet Fusion into marrying her.
+Jimmy foiled her plot and Beautiful Gorgeous was arrested.

+In "The League of Villains", Beautiful Gorgeous is among the villains gathered by King Goobot V to assist in his revenge on Jimmy Neutron.
+Thanks to one of Jimmy's inventions, Beautiful Gorgeous and Junkman fell in love much to the disgust of Professor Calamitous.

 Beautiful Gorgeous is a playable character in the 2008 video game SpongeBob SquarePants featuring Nicktoons: Globs of Doom.